techgnosis/tanzu-gitops/README.md

 * Harbor is an OCI compliant registry with tons of features
 * Self-service TLS certificates with cert-manager
 * CI+CD with Concourse
-* Ingress with either nginx or Contour
+* Ingress and mesh with Istio
 * Quickly explore Helm values.yml files with Kubeapps
 * Metrics with Prometheus + node-exporter + cAdvisor + Grafana
 * Backup and restore both etcd and PVs with Velero + Restic
-* Store secrets in Git with Sealed Secrets
-* Store secrets outside of the cluster with Vault
 * Manage policy across all your clusters with Tanzu Mission Control
 * Turn a K8s cluster into a multi-tenant microservice host with Tanzu Application Service
 * Store objects, including Velero backups, in MinIO